danja/foowiki/README.md

 Apache 2 license.

+## 'Static' Rendering
+There are copies of the scripts used to render pages (index-static.html, core-static.js etc) with all links to editing facilities removed.
+This is to provide a static archive of the content.
+Making the archive this way is not straightforward as for the content to be visible, the Javascript has to be run in a browser.
+So I'm working on a [Selenium](http://www.seleniumhq.org/)-based crawler to sort this out (and dump the content as files).

+I've nearly implemented this, but it's since occurred to me that it would be easier to pull the content directly from the SPARQL store with a script, ignoring the browser rendering altogether.

 ## Date Issue
 At some point I changed the date handling from a simple dc:date for each post to a dc:created and dc:modified